What is a franchise?

 4. Protect your IP before you enter the market.
 Is your trading name and brand protected in this foreign jurisdiction?

-5. Will you go in via a master franchise, joint venture or local partner?
+5. Will you develop an international strategy plan to expand via a master franchise, joint venture or local partner?
 The choice can often mean the difference between success and failure.

 6. Do you have local people you can trust on the ground?
 This includes trusted advisors, legal advisors and consultants to ensure the right model, corporate structure and compliance with local laws.